getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 * [Container design philosophy](/container-design-philosophy/)

-> Run one process per container; manage containers as roles; listen to advice from Docker but don't blindly follow.
+> Run one process per container, manage containers as roles, and listen to advice from Docker but don't follow it blindly.

 * [Docker best practices: Dockerfile](/docker-best-practices-dockerfile/)